-Corporate financial scandals of the 1990s and the economic crisis looming today have created an increased demand for forensic accountants.
-However duties of these financial vigilantes are not limited to uncovering white collar crime.
-These days in addition to exposing mortgage and healthcare fraud, they are tackling international terrorism, domestic terrorism, and organized crime cases.
+As corporate financial scandals and economic crises have created an increased demand for forensic accountants, the duties of financial professionals are not limited to uncovering white collar crime.
+Today, in addition to exposing mortgage and healthcare fraud, forensics accounting professionals are tackling international terrorism, domestic terrorism and organized crime cases.

 Points of Distinction

-- Faculty includes accountants and attorneys who are Certified Public Accountants, Accredited in Business Valuations (ABV), Certified Financial Forensic (CFF) and have extensive and varied backgrounds in accounting, law, investigation, cyber forensics and valuation both from an academic and practical standpoint.
+- Courses are taught by faculty who are experts in their field, including accountants and attorneys who are Certified Public Accountants, Accredited in Business Valuations (ABV), Certified Financial Forensic (CFF) and have extensive and varied backgrounds in accounting, law, investigation, cyber forensics and valuation both from an academic and practical standpoint.